Nicholas-Perry/Internship_applications/ultimape_iot_project_proposal.md

 ###Requirements / Costs

+I am quite frugal and would be willing to work on the project (and other duties) for very little.
+Although, I would need to aquire a couple of items if I were to comit to this for 8 - 12 week.
+I've broken down the costs below:

 | Monthly? | Need? | Cost | What | Reasoning |
 | :---------: | ---: | :--- | :-----: | :----- |
 | yes | yes | $300 | Co-Working Space | I may have access to a co-working space in town.
 Much better working environment that my cramped bedroom. |